Diazoxide: Side effects

 Diazoxide interferes with insulin release through its action on potassium channels.
 Diazoxide is one of the most potent openers of the K+ ATP channels present on the insulin producing beta cells of the pancreas.
 Opening these channels leads to hyperpolarization of cell membrane, a decrease in calcium influx, and a subsequently reduced release of insulin.

 The US Food and Drug Administration (FDA) published a safety announcement in July 2015 highlighting the potential for development of pulmonary hypertension in newborns and infants treated with this drug.

 Diazoxide has been associated with development of hypertrichosis and stimulation of scalp hair growth.

+Pharmacology

+Pharmacodynamics

+Diazoxide acts as a ATP-sensitive potassium channel (K_{ATP}) opener.

+It has been found to act as a positive allosteric modulator of the ionotropic glutamate AMPA and kainate receptors.

+Pharmacokinetics

+The elimination half-life of diazoxide has been reported to be 24 to 36 hours in adults and 9.5 to 24 hours in children.

 Research

+Diazoxide was under development by Lakatos-Topol and Proanagen as a topical solution for the treatment of androgenic alopecia (pattern hair loss) and alopecia areata in the 1980s but was ultimately never marketed.
+It was intended as a competitor and alternative to minoxidil (Rogaine) for such purposes.
+The drug applied topically was found to promote scalp hair growth in balding stump-tailed macaques.

-Diazoxide, formulated as its choline salt diazoxide choline, is an experimental antiobesity drug being tested in people with Prader-Willi syndrome and monogenic obesity caused by mutations in the SH2B1, PCSK1, or SIM1 genes.
+Under the name Vykat XR, diazoxide choline is an approved therapy for Prader-Willi syndrome and is under investigation for monogenic obesity caused by mutations in the SH2B1, PCSK1, or SIM1 genes.